newptcai/newptcai.github.io/pelican/content/vegan/what-have-i-done-2020-2.md

 [The Uninhabitable Earth: Life After Warming by David Wallace-Wells](https://www.goodreads.com/book/show/41552709-the-uninhabitable-earth)
 </center>

+(If you want a wake up call, this one should be enough.)

 ![The Weather Makers]({static}/images/what-have-i-done-2020/weather.jpg)
 <center>
 [The Weather Makers: How Man Is Changing the Climate and What It Means for Life on Earth by Tim Flannery](https://www.goodreads.com/book/show/48463.The_Weather_Makers)
 </center>

+(The part on climate science is still sound 13 years after its publication.)

 ![No One Is Too Small to Make a Difference]({static}/images/what-have-i-done-2020/Greta.jpg)
 <center>
 [No One Is Too Small to Make a Difference by Greta Thunberg](https://www.goodreads.com/book/show/51764686-no-one-is-too-small-to-make-a-difference)
 </center>

+(You people voice gives you some hope.)

 I have also watched a few quite good documentaries on climate change